-If you’re in town on October 26th, you may want to join the undead for the Zombie Crawl.
+If you’re in town around late October, you may want to join the undead for the Zombie Crawl.
 During the annual event, participants dress as zombies, roam the town looking for scavenger hunt clues, and finish the day with a dance party.
 (Makeup is provided for a small fee if you don’t have your own zombie transformation kit.)

 At the end of a long day taking in the sights or terrorizing the town, it’s nice to have a comfortable place to relax and rejuvenate.
 Frenchtown offers two upscale lodging options for visitors.
 The Widow McCrea House Bed and Breakfast features antique furnishings that may make you think you’ve traveled back to 1878, the year the Italianate Victorian Inn was built.
 Although the furnishings may belong in the 19th century, the amenities certainly don’t.
 The B&B features comfortable guest rooms and suites with private baths, queen-size featherbeds, Jacuzzis and fireplaces.